BreckenDavidMcGeough/BreckenDavidMcGeough/README.md

 - ⚡ Fun fact **I love the outdoors and will frequently hike.**

-- Please view my starred projects list to see my favorite projects I have created!
+- Please view my starred projects list to check out some of my favorite creations!

 <h3 align="left">Connect with me:</h3>
 <p align="left">